-LEGISLATION RELEVANT FOR SOCIAL IMPACT ASSESSMENT
+SOCIAL IMPACT ASSESSMENT LEGISLATION

-Law Purpose Law No. 53/2003 - Labor Code The legal act regulates individual and collective employment relationships, the enforcement of the regulations regarding employment and the labor jurisdiction.
+Law Purpose Law No. 53 of 24 January 2003 - Labor Code Regulates every individual and collective employment relationship, the enforcement of the regulations regarding the employment relationships and the labor jurisdiction.
 Law No. 319/2006 - Occupational Health and Safety The law provides the general framework for health and safety at the workplace, roles and responsibilities, monitoring bodies.
-Law no. 481/2004 regarding the civil protection Envisions an integrated set of specific activities, measures and organizational, technical, operative, humanitarian and public information tasks, planned, organized and realized in order to prevent and reduce risks of disasters; protection of population; goods and environment against the negative effects of emergency situations.
-Law No. 448/2006 regarding the protection and promotion of the rights of disabled persons (republished in 2008) Regulates the rights and obligations of disabled persons granted for the purpose of their social integration and inclusion.
+Law No. 448 of 06 December 2006 regarding the protection and promotion of the rights of disabled persons (republished in 2008) Regulates the rights and obligations of disabled persons granted for the purpose of their social integration and inclusion.
 Law no. 202/2002 regarding the Equal Opportunities of Women and Men Regulates measures to promote equal opportunities and treatment between men and women, to eliminate all forms of discrimination based on gender in all spheres of public life in Romania.
-Law no. 544/2001 regarding the free access to information of public interest The law outlines the transparency principles for public administration, providing free and unrestricted access of citizens to information of public interest, defined as such by this law; it constitutes one of the fundamental principles of the relation between persons and public authorities, in accordance with the Constitution of Romania and with the international treaties ratified by the Romanian Parliament and Government.
+Law no. 544 of 12 October 2001 regarding the free access to information of public interest The free and unrestricted access of any person at anypiece of information of public interest, defined as such by this law, constitutes one of the fundamental principles of the relations between persons and publicauthorities, in accordance with the Constitution of Romania and with the international documents ratified by the Parliament of Romania.
+Law no. 481 of 8 November 2004 regarding the civil protection Envisions an integrated set of specific activities, measures and organizational, technical, operative, humanitarian and public information tasks, planned, organized and realized in order to prevent and reducerisks of disasters; protection of population; goods and environment against the negative effects of emergency situations Law no. 233/2002 for the approval of GO no. 27/2002 The law defines the principle related to the rights of citizens on regulation of petitioning rights of citizens in relation to public institutions to submit petitions to public authorities and the procedures and responsibilities for recording/ answering/ solving the raised concerns, questions or suggestions of citizens.
+Law no. 287/2009 - The New Civil Code The New Civil Code in Romania provides indication and regulation on access to neighboring properties, rights for compensations and principles of good-faith vicinity.
+Law no. 167 of 7 August 2020 for amending and Amends and clarify the regulations on the prevention and supplementing Government Ordinance No. 137/2000 punishment of all forms of discrimination on the prevention and punishment of all forms of discrimination, and for supplementing Article 6 of Law on equal opportunities and treatment between women and men